arunssda/online-discussion-forum/README.md

 ALTER  TABLE  INVOLVED_IN  ADD  FOREIGN  KEY(USER_ID)  REFERENCES  USERS(ID);
 ALTER  TABLE  INVOLVED_IN  ADD  FOREIGN  KEY(BOARDROOM_ID)  REFERENCES  BOARDROOM(ID);
 CREATE  TRIGGER  INV  AFTER  INSERT  ON  MESSAGES  FOR  EACH  ROW  BEGIN  INSERT  INTO  INVOLVED_IN  VALUES(  NEW.USER_ID  ,NEW.BOARDROOM_ID);  END;

+place all the php and css files in /var/www/html